-Even in the case of, say Ripoff Report, which does not remove any posts, getting a harmful URL removed from search can be quite effective.
+Even in the case of a website that is unwilling to remove any posts, getting a harmful URL removed from search can be quite effective.

 Considering the importance of online reputations today, a business can ill afford to have defamatory content among its top search results.
 Prospective customers (and other parties such as investors) will see that and likely find somewhere else to take their business.